ktrzeciaknubisa/test/test.md

 $ curl https://github.com/jxcore/jxcore/blob/master/tools/jx_install.sh | bash
 ```

-The same script can be taken also from a shorter URL: [http://jxcore.com/xil.sh](http://jxcore.com/xil.sh), so the command would look this way:
+The same script can be taken also from the shorter URL: [http://jxcore.com/xil.sh](http://jxcore.com/xil.sh), so the command would look this way:

 ```bash
 $ curl http://jxcore.com/xil.sh | bash